yogsbags/pl-india-lead-gen-engine/automation-engine/README.md

 node main.js run --segment hni --live
 ```

 > ℹ️ Live mode (`--live`) attempts real Apify runs using the `apify~apollo-scraper` actor.
 If the request fails or returns empty results, the workflow automatically falls back to deterministic simulated data so downstream nodes can still execute.
-When `POSTMARK_SERVER_TOKEN` is present, the workflow also emails Hot/Warm leads via Postmark using the first template for each segment.
+Email dispatch uses MoEngage as primary provider (when configured) with Postmark as automatic fallback.
+See `docs/MOENGAGE_INTEGRATION.md` for details.

 ## 📊 Workflow Stages